Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color-theme.md

 However, other colors are needed to create an interface.
 The following sections explain which colors are used for which purpose in a light and dark mode context.

 {{< callout info >}}
+The following color patches represent the only colors you should have inside an Orange interface either in contextual light or dark theme.
+The color patches show how a color should behave on light or dark theme.

-The corresponding CSS variables displayed in these sections are used within the framework to create our components and utilities.
+The corresponding values displayed in these sections are used within the framework to create our components and utilities.
 But they are rarely used and to be used directly in a project.
 We recommend using the [usable variables](#usable-variables) instead that are more specific.
 {{< /callout >}}

 ### Core